-Security attribute based access control (FDP ACF.1) / Loader 191 The TSF shall enforce the Loading Access Control Policy to objects based on the following: the TOE mode, the user authenticated role, the remaining loading sessions and the requested command, according to the fixed loader access rights.
-192 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the command is allowed if and only if the TOE mode, the user authenticated role, the remaining loading sessions and the requested command match an entry in the fixed loader access rights.
-193 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none.
-The TSF shall explicitly deny access of subjects to objects based on the following additional 194 rules: in User mode, no loader command is deployed.
-The following SFP Loading Access Control Policy is defined for the requirement "Security 195 attribute based access control (FDP ACF.1) / Loader": SFP 6: Loading Access Control Policy 196 197 The TSF must enforce that only authorised users are allowed to download User code and data into the User NVM or to set the product profile.
+Security attribute based access control (FDP ACF.1) / Loader 186 The TSF shall enforce the Loading Access Control Policy to objects based on the following: the TOE mode, the user authenticated role, the remaining loading sessions and the requested command, according to the fixed loader access rights.
+187 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the command is allowed if and only if the TOE mode, the user authenticated role, the remaining loading sessions and the requested command match an entry in the fixed loader access rights.
+188 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none.
+The TSF shall explicitly deny access of subjects to objects based on the following additional 189 rules: in User mode, no loader command is deployed.
+190 The following SFP Loading Access Control Policy is defined for the requirement "Security attribute based access control (FDP ACF.1) / Loader": SFP 6: Loading Access Control Policy 191 192 The TSF must enforce that only authorised users are allowed to download User code and data into the User NVM or to set the product profile.
 The TSF must enforce that only authorised users are allowed to be administrator of the provided loader functionality.
 The TSF controls access to the loader functionality based on the TOE mode, the user authenticated role, the remaining loading sessions and the requested command according to the fixed loader access rights.
-Specification of management functions (FMT SMF.1) / Loader 198 The TSF will be able to perform the following management functions: change the TOE mode, change the user role, change the remaining sessions.
-Security roles (FMT SMR.1) / Loader 199 The TSF shall maintain the roles: Loader and Loader Administrator.
-200 The TSF shall be able to associate users with roles.
-Timing of identification (FIA_UID.1) / Loader 201 The TSF shall allow boot and authentication command on behalf of the user to be performed before the user is identified.
-202 The TSF shall require each user to be successfully identified before allowing any other TSF mediated actions on behalf of that user.

-5.1.5 Additional Security Functional Requirements related to the Application Firewall
+Specification of management functions (FMT SMF.1) / Loader 193 The TSF will be able to perform the following management functions: change the TOE mode, change the user role, change the remaining sessions.
+Security roles (FMT SMR.1) / Loader 194 The TSF shall maintain the roles: Loader and Loader Administrator.
+195 The TSF shall be able to associate users with roles.
+Timing of identification (FIA_UID.1) / Loader 196 The TSF shall allow boot and authentication command on behalf of the user to be performed before the user is identified.
+197 The TSF shall require each user to be successfully identified before allowing any other TSF mediated actions on behalf of that user.
+5.1.5 Additional Security Functional Requirements related to the Application related to the protections by the Application Firewall.